 Much has been accomplished over the past nine decades, through the fortitude and self-sacrifice of the faithful of this parish.
 Despite stumbling blocks along the way, our spirit has remained unconquerable.

-As we thankfully celebrate our 90th year, may the memories of all the faithful and pastors of Saints Peter and Paul Russian Orthodox Church who have gone before us, in the home of Resurrection, be eternal … and may the Lord bless and enable us to proclaim and hold fast to our forefathers’ cherished beliefs of the True Faith.
+As we thankfully celebrated our 90th year in 2007, as well as our 100th year in 2017, may the memories of all the faithful and pastors of Saints Peter and Paul Russian Orthodox Church who have gone before us, in the home of the Resurrection, be eternal … and may the Lord bless and enable us to proclaim and hold fast to our forefathers’ cherished beliefs of the True Faith.
 This is our sacred obligation.